News and Information

 Local Events and Meetings

-The Las Vegas Chapter does not have any meetings scheduled at this time but we do want to hear from you.
-If you would like to connect with our Volunteer Chapter Coordinator, please email Amy at email@example.com.
+Although the Las Vegas Chapter does not have any meetings planned at this time, we would still love to hear from you!
+If you have any questions concerning support meetings, please email our Volunteer Chapter Coordinator Amy at email@example.com.

 Las Vegas Walk for PKD

-Registration for the 2015 Las Vegas Walk for PKD is now open!
+Thank you for joining us for the Las Vegas Walk for PKD!

 Sign Up to Receive Information From Your Chapter